tidwall/gjson/README.md

 ## JSON Lines

-There also support for [JSON Lines](http://jsonlines.org/) using the `..` prefix.
+There's support for [JSON Lines](http://jsonlines.org/) using the `..` prefix.
-Which when specified, treats the multi-lined document as an array.
+Which when specified treats the multilined document as an array.

 For example: